Get insider access

 Mice are designed for different uses, so finding the best model to suit your needs can be challenging without some guidance.
 If you're looking for an office mouse, good ergonomics are important since you'll use it for hours each day.
 If you're looking for a gaming mouse, you'll need an option with low click latency and great sensor performance so that it feels responsive and accurate.
 You may also prefer something wireless to get rid of cable clutter.
 Not all mice have the same use or user in mind, so it's important to know what you're looking for.

-We've tested over 315 mice, and below are our recommendations for the best models for different uses.
-If you're exclusively looking for work mice, see our recommendations for the best mouse for work.
-Or, if you're looking for gaming options, see our recommendations for the best lightweight mouse, the best MMO mouse, or the best FPS mouse.
+We've tested over 335 mice, and below are our recommendations for the best models for different uses.
+If you're exclusively looking for work mice, see our recommendations for the best office mouse.
+Or, if you're looking for gaming options, see our recommendations for the best lightweight mouse, the best MMO mouse, the best claw grip mouse, or the best FPS mouse.
+If you're a mac user, check out our picks for the best mouse for MacBooks.

 1. Best Computer Mouse